6063-T5 Aluminum Heat Sink

-- The aluminium heat sink is a type of heat transfer components that absorb and dissipate the heat from electronic or mechanical devices, helping to keep that device at the proper temperature.
+The 6063-T5 aluminum heat sink is a type of heat transfer component that absorb and dissipate the heat from electronic or mechanical devices, helping to keep that device at the proper temperature.
 It is widely used in industrial and commercial electronic devices.
-CHAL is one of the most famous heat sinks manufactures in China, we keep improving aluminum extrusion profile technology and make it possible to produce high-performance aluminum heat sinks for cooling mechanisms.
-Aluminium heat sinks are designed to maximize the surface area in contact with the coolant fluid and cool air. and that need a combination of greater strength and lighter weight, aluminum extruded heat sink make it with a thinner thickness, a narrow tolerance, and higher thermal conductivity.
+CHAL is one of the most famous heat sinks manufacturers in China, we keep improving aluminum extrusion profile technology and making it possible to produce high-performance aluminum heat sinks for cooling mechanisms.
+Aluminum heat sinks are designed to maximize the surface area in contact with the coolant fluid and cool air. and that needs a combination of greater strength and lighter weight, aluminum extruded heat sink makes it with a thinner thickness, a narrow tolerance, and higher thermal conductivity.

-- CHAL is an expert in standard and custom-designed aluminium heat sink, offering customers a full service from design to production, technical support, fast delivery, and providing a wide selection of high-quality products readily available in stock, at the most competitive prices.
+CHAL is an expert in standard and custom-designed aluminum heat sinks, offering customers a full service from design to production, technical support, fast delivery, and providing a wide selection of high-quality products readily available in stock, at the most competitive prices.

 1100, 3003, 6061, 6063

 Characteristics of 6063-T5 Aluminum Heat Sink

 lightweight, corrosion-resistant, and excellent heat transfer performance